dufferzafar/Python-Scripts/README.md

 Uploads an image to Imgur hosting service.
 Nothing Concrete.

 I needed an uploader to share screenshots that I grab - Python seemed a bad option.
-So as of 05/11/2013 I'm working on an Autohotkey version.
+So I created an Autohotkey version - see [Win-Butler](https://github.com/dufferzafar/win-butler).

-**Tech:** Uses PyImgur.
+**Tech:** PyImgur

 # <a name="lfm"></a>Last.fm

 I am an avid user of the last.fm service.
-These service interact with last.fm's API.
+These scripts interact with last.fm's API.

 **TopTracks.py**

 Creates a local playlist from Top 20 tracks of an artist.

-Useful when you have a huge collection of songs and you just can't decide what to listen to.
+Useful when you have a huge collection of songs and you can't decide what to listen to.

 **ScrobblesToday.py**